A Generalized Neural Tangent Kernel Analysis for Two-layer Neural Networks: Problem Setting and Preliminaries

 where $m$ is the number of hidden nodes, $\{ (\btheta_j,u_j) \}_{j=1}^m$ are i.i.d. samples drawn from $p(\btheta, u)$.
 Note that choosing $\alpha = \sqrt{m}$ in \eqref{eq:def_finiteNN} recovers the standard scaling in the neural tangent kernel regime \citep{du2018gradient}, and setting $\alpha = 1$ in \eqref{eq:def_infiniteNN} gives the standard setting for mean-field analysis \citep{mei2018mean,mei2019mean}.

 We consider training the neural network with square loss and weight decay regularization.
 Let $S = \{ (\xb_1,y_1),\ldots, (\xb_n,y_n) \}$ be the training data set, and $\phi(y', y) = (y' - y)^2$ be the square loss function.
-We consider Gaussian initialization $p_0(\btheta,u) \propto \exp[-u^2/(2\sigma_{u})^{2} - \|\btheta\|_{2}^{2}/(2\sigma_{\btheta}^2)]$.
+We consider Gaussian initialization $p_0(\btheta,u) \propto \exp[-u^2/2 - \|\btheta\|_{2}^{2}/2]$.
 Then for finite-width neural network \eqref{eq:def_finiteNN}, we define the training objective function as

-where $\EE_{S}[\cdot]$ denotes the average over the training sample $S$, and $\lambda>0$ is a regularization parameter.
-In order to minimize the objective function $\hat{Q}(\{ (\btheta_j,u_j) \}_{j=1}^m) $ for the finite-width neural network \eqref{eq:def_finiteNN}, we consider the noisy gradient descent algorithm, which is displayed in Algorithm~\ref{alg:NGD}.
+where $\EE_{S}[\cdot]$ denotes the empirical average over the training sample $S$, and $\lambda>0$ is a regularization parameter.
+It is worth noting that when the network is wide enough, the neural network training is in the ``interpolation regime'', which gives zero training loss (first term in \eqref{eq:Qhat_def}).
+Therefore, even with a very large scaling parameter $\alpha$, weight decay (second term in \eqref{eq:Qhat_def}) is still effective.

-It has been extensively studied \citep{mei2018mean,chizat2018global,mei2019mean,fang2019over,fang2019convexformulation} in the mean-field regime that, the continuous-time, infinite-width limit of Algorithm~\ref{alg:NGD} can be characterized by the following partial differential equation (PDE) of the distribution $p_t(\btheta,u)$\footnote{Throughout this paper, we define $\nabla$ and $\Delta$ without subscripts as the gradient/Laplacian operators with respect to the full parameter collection $(\btheta, u)$.}:
+In order to minimize the objective function $\hat{Q}(\{ (\btheta_j,u_j) \}_{j=1}^m) $ for the finite-width neural network~\eqref{eq:def_finiteNN}, we consider the noisy gradient descent algorithm, which is displayed in Algorithm~\ref{alg:NGD}.
+It has been extensively studied \citep{mei2018mean,chizat2018global,mei2019mean,fang2019over} in the mean-field regime that, the continuous-time, infinite-width limit of Algorithm~\ref{alg:NGD} can be characterized by the following partial differential equation (PDE) of the distribution $p_t(\btheta,u)$\footnote{Throughout this paper, we define $\nabla$ and $\Delta$ without subscripts as the gradient/Laplacian operators with respect to the full parameter collection $(\btheta, u)$.}:

 where